2. Variants in a supergraph

 An illustration of a subgraph facing two different paths: one to the `current` variant and the other to a `staging` variant

 After we publish the to a , the rest of the story stays the same!
-This variant provides its to Apollo Uplink, which the can then fetch.
+This variant provides its schema to Apollo Uplink, which the can then fetch.

 An illustration of duplicate schema registries representing different variants, and how subgraphs can choose to publish to any of them.